 Myth and misunderstanding

 What bugs me is that — at least in the US — the idea of the best location, or a better location, is so much myth and misunderstanding.
-You start your business where you are.
+The best place to start your business is where you already are.
 That’s where you have a home, roots, contacts, vendors, and a sense of local market.

 And furthermore, in the US, the Internet is everywhere.
 Phones, couriers, libraries and airports are everywhere.
 While there may be more investors in California and Washington than in Idaho and South Dakota, the off-the-hub startups get investment too, when they are good investments.
 A few years ago I met two young entrepreneurs located in the woods about an hour from Talkeetna, Alaska.
 They’d go months unable to reach even Talkeetna, which is a very small town, four hours from Anchorage.
 The two of them were running several websites and making tens of thousands of dollars monthly.